tayloraswift/swift-png/examples/README.md

 |  11 | <img width=500 src="decode-online/example-progressive-10.png"/> |
 |  12 | <img width=500 src="decode-online/example-progressive-11.png"/> |

 If we enable **overdrawing**, *Swift PNG* will pre-fill missing pixels with values from nearby pixels that are currently available.
 The term *overdrawing* comes from the fact that these pre-filled pixels will be overwritten when their actual contents become available.
-We can enable overdrawing by setting the `overdraw` parameter to `true` as follows.
+We can enable overdrawing by setting the `overdraw` parameter to `true`.

 ```swift
 stream.reset(position: 0)